Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The paradox between SETD5 loss causing neurodevelopmental disorder and SETD5 overexpression appearing in multiple cancer types is discussed, with SETD5's roles in each context described separately.

-Relevance for families This is the most comprehensive review of SETD5 as a gene published to date.
-Families or clinicians who want a single reference that covers the gene's biology, the evidence for its role in SETD5 Syndrome, and the state of the research through 2023 can use this as a starting point.
+As of its publication in 2023, this is the most comprehensive review of SETD5 as a gene.
+Families or clinicians who want a single reference covering the biology, the evidence for SETD5 Syndrome, and the state of the research can use this as a starting point.

 2021 Research